 Jump to:

-Why this Recipe Rocks
+Why this Easy Copycat Recipe Rocks

 When you're in the middle of corn season, it's time to take advantage of it!
 It's plentiful and inexpensive.
 I could have made summer meals for my family gatherings, like a quinoa salad or this bean and mango salad.
-But I was aiming for something more festive, where the star ingredient could shine.

 While surfing the internet, I recently unearthed a popular recipe, a particular roasted chili corn salad.
-It's served by a Mexican-American restaurant chain, Chipotle Mexican Grill.
+It's served by a Mexican American restaurant chain, Chipotle Mexican Grill.

+The dish caught my eye and made my mouth water.
 It excited me enough to call me to drive to the restaurant to discover these new flavors.

 But mission impossible.

 The remote location nipped in the bud any desire to go 195 km away from home.
 Ottawa, Ontario, could forget about me.
 However, even if a perfect imitation was unlikely, nothing was lost.
-"If I can't go to Chipotle, I thought, I'll bring Chipotle to me."
-So I set about the task.

 I can imagine eating this salsa with almost any plant-based protein (tofu, tempeh, or whatever), drenched in a plant-based mayonnaise or toast.
 Or maybe tomorrow, in a burrito bowl.

 - Corn.
 The original recipe apparently called for frozen sweet white corn instead of yellow corn.
 In my opinion, the taste between the two doesn't really differ.
 So, I opted for shucking corn on the cob for freshness and liveliness.
-Ditch the canned corn.
+Ditch canned corn.
 The salad just won't be as crispy.

 - Poblano pepper.
 This Mexican ingredient can be found in Latin American markets or the international produce aisle.
 If nothing else, get an Anaheim peppers at the grocery store.
 Select whole poblano chilis in jars if you're short on time, don't have an oven or gas stove, and want something ultra-convenient.